codio-templates/processing-demo/.guides/content/Polymorphism-Exercise-2-fd6d.md

 ## Expected Output

-If you instantiate an `Airplane` object as shown below, the table indicates the expected return values for three different method calls.
+Instantiate an `Airplane` object as shown below.

 ```java
     //add code below this line